Imad-R/Parisian_BIrd_Analyse/README.md

 # Parisian_BIrd_Analyse
-We have realize an anlysis with python and R of bird apparition per month in parisian park during 2022.
-We have worked with a dataset with 27 columns and 12 lines but later we have reduced the dataset dimension with 12 columns.
-The study focalize on "Perruche à collier" species.
-In this analysis you will find at first a descriptive analysis of data, and then we have applicate an principal component analysis (PCA), and we have made a simple linear regression and multiple linear regression between for find the best model to predict the "Perruche à collier" variance.
+We conducted an analysis of bird sightings per month in a Parisian park during 2022 using Python (Pandas, statsmodels.api, numpy, random, itertools) and R (factoMiner, factoExtra).
+Initially, we worked with a dataset containing 27 columns and 12 rows, but later we reduced the dataset to 12 columns.
+The study focuses on the "Perruche à collier" species.
+The analysis includes a descriptive analysis of the data, followed by a Principal Component Analysis (PCA).
+We also performed simple linear regression and multiple linear regression to find the best model for predicting the variance of the "Perruche à collier".